citysys/hometask_v2/README.md

 **Overview**

 This project was initially created by a junior developer, and it’s a bit messy.
-Your task is to clean it up and make it more robust.
+Your task is to clean it up and make maintainable.
 The form is the main component here, and it needs some serious attention.

 **Task Requirements**

 API Integration:

 Implement API calls to a government API using React Query.
 This is a requirement for the task.